National's 'gone by lunchtime' comments on scrapping freshwater rules 'stupid, 'reckless' – Govt

 National has come under fire from the Government's agriculture and environmental Ministers for "stupid" and "reckless" comments about its freshwater policies.

-This comes after National committed to completely scrapping the Government's freshwater regulations if it's elected to Government.
+This comes after National committed to scrapping some of the new "draconian rules" within the Government's freshwater regulations if it's elected to Government.

 "They're gone by lunchtime," the party's agriculture spokesman David Bennett said in a Facebook Live last night, talking about the water policy.